 The Animalis project is arguably the most visible part of the environmental protection programme: in collaboration with recognised local universities, the local biodiversity has been recorded, the stocks controlled and the animals' habitat secured since 1992.
 To perform the annual survey, researchers record observations, footprints and droppings.
-Camera records from 2012 show that the number of bird and mammal species has grown steadily since records began in 1992: where the 2,700 hectare natural area provided habitat for around 145 bird and 27 mammal species in 1992, today it hosts 232 bird and 61 mammal species.
-13 of the 512 total species observed are considered endangered, like the elusive Lobo Guará maned wolf or the Giant Anteater, which garners national scientific attention for the project.
+Camera records from 2012 show that the number of bird and mammal species has grown steadily since records began in

-&lt;sup>1 The Forest Stewardship Council (FSC) is an international organisation whose certification system guarantees that the materials for wood and paper products have come from responsibly managed forests: clearly defined environmental and social standards must be maintained in the forestry operations.
+1 The Forest Stewardship Council (FSC) is an international organisation whose certification system guarantees that the materials for wood and paper products have come from responsibly managed forests: clearly defined environmental and social standards must be maintained in the forestry operations.